-- Bluebird Box Monitor: Walk about a quarter mile along Gast Ditch at Harris Township Park with an experienced Audubon Society member who will show you the ropes and offer their expertise on birds and their habitats.
+- Bluebird Box Monitor: Walk about a quarter mile along Gast Ditch at Harris Township Park at Brummitt Road with an experienced Audubon Society member who will show you the ropes and offer their expertise on birds and their habitats.
 Check on eight bluebird boxes to determine if nests and babies are present.

 Participate in a bird count, check on the Kestrel box near the toll road, and on the Screech Owl box at the edge of the woods.
 You might even spot an Eagle – someone says they did in the Spring of 2015.
 No experience needed.
 Flexible time commitment.